Or, download the standard PDF template.

-One of the best tools a consultant can use to retain long-term graphic design jobs is by using the graphic design retainer skillfully.
+One of the best tools a consultant can use to retain long-term graphic design jobs is by using the graphic design retainer contract template skillfully.
 Having a retainer agreement with clients allows graphic designers the chance to work closely with their clients, assisting them in developing their initiatives.

 At times a company you are working for may realize they need your services ever so often and may approach you to sign a graphic design retainer agreement.
 As a consultant on graphic design, you may also initiate a retainer agreement if the business you are working for is willing to sign one.
 Learn how to make use of the retainer agreement to secure future work from your regular clients.

-The client who chooses to work with you using a retainer agreement pays you at regular intervals in exchange for your consultant graphic design services.
+The client who chooses to work with you using a graphic design retainer contract template pays you at regular intervals in exchange for your consultant graphic design services.
 The payment could be weekly, monthly, quarterly or yearly depending on the nature of the work.
 The retainer ensures consistency to the client ensuring that the freelancer gets a steady flow of income.

 This tool is also important to settle any disputes and grievances that may arise in the course of the project.
 A concise, well-drafted and professional graphic design retainer contract is a good way of establishing a profitable and long-lasting practice.

 Graphic design retainer agreements come with some advantages:

-It's very common for first-time clients to shy away from signing retainer agreements because of various reasons.
+It's very common for first-time clients to shy away from signing design retainer examples because of various reasons.
 They may have had bad experiences previously, or they are new to the idea and are not too sure about committing immediately.

 However, this should not worry you so much as it can be turned around.
 You might worry more about how you calculate your graphic designer tax deductions.
 With a good set of skills and a great offer, you still have the opportunity to convince such a client otherwise.
 Clients love the idea of having someone they can depend on whenever certain services are required.